valeryozenne/Tuto_GT/Part2/README.md

            print(repetition)
 ```

-we could set alternative names for acquisition and reconBit but then data, ref and data and headers are fixed and refered to a specific class.
+we could set alternative names for acquisition and reconBit but data, ref and data and headers are fixed and refered to a specific class.

 ```python
 for lala in connection